Philippines, Singapore launch carbon trade framework

 The Philippines and Singapore have formalized a bilateral climate cooperation system that will allow the transfer of carbon credits and open new investment channels for mitigation projects, marking a significant step in the country’s participation in global carbon markets.

 The agreement, signed on 30 April 2026 during ASEAN Climate Week, establishes the Philippines–Singapore Implementation Agreement under Article 6.2 of the Paris Agreement.
-It creates a structured pathway for the exchange of Internationally Transferred Mitigation Outcomes (ITMOs), which represent verified emissions reductions that can be traded between countries.
+It creates a structured pathway for the exchange of Internationally Transferred Mitigation Outcomes, which represent verified emissions reductions that can be traded between countries.

 Secretary Cuna said the partnership reflects growing investor confidence in the country’s climate framework and its readiness to participate in global carbon markets.